 - The Hotel Chequamegon is a modern hotel located in Ashland

-Check here for all kinds of accommodations on Madeline Island from condos to cottages.
+Check here for all kinds of accommodations on Madeline Island from condos to cottages to Apostle Islands lodging cabins, plus Apostle Islands National Lakeshore hotels.

 Check out Hipcamp for lots of rustic places to stay near or on the Apostle Islands, the site has helpful reviews and photos too.
 If you use this link to register you’ll get $20 toward your first reservation.

-And of course, check with Apostle Islands National Lakeshore for information on camping on the islands.
+And of course, check with Apostle Islands National Lakeshore for information about Apostle Islands camping.
+Camping is available on 19 of the 21 islands.